onemorebsmith/kaspa-stratum-bridge/README.md

 #
 # Example values and their resulting confidence levels:
 # 20 => 99%, 15 => 95%, 12 => 90%
-shares_per_min: 15
+shares_per_min: 20

 # var_diff_stats: if true, print vardiff engine stats to the log every 10s
 var_diff_stats: false

 # block_wait_time: time to wait since last new block message from kaspad before
-# manually requesting a new block
+# manually requesting a new block.
+Examples are '500ms', '3s', '1m', etc.
 block_wait_time: 3s

 # extranonce_size: size in bytes of extranonce, from 0 (no extranonce) to 3.